SheetJS/sheetjs/demos/datagrid/README.md

 ## Obtaining the Library

 The `canvas-datagrid` NodeJS packages include a minified script that can be directly inserted as a script tag.
-The unpkg CDN also hosts this script:
+The unpkg CDN also serves this script:

 ```html
 <script src="https://unpkg.com/canvas-datagrid/dist/canvas-datagrid.js"></script>